jeffhunterninja/NinjaOne-Scripts/Windows OS Patch Reporting/README.md

 # **NinjaOne Windows Patch Installation Report Script**

+Video overview of settings up an API server and this script: https://www.youtube.com/watch?v=Qy9g6-KVfbo

 ## **Overview**
 This PowerShell script generates a report of Windows device patch installations for the specified month and year using the **NinjaOne API**.
 It can generate:
 - **Documentation** in the NinjaOne platform